 (B) Technology Absorption (i) Efforts made towards technology absorption: Your Company is committed towards technology driven innovation and lays strong emphasis on inculcating an innovation driven culture within the organisation.
 During the financial year under review, your Company continued to work on technology up gradation and capability development in the critical areas of better star rating (energy efficiency), low power consumption and lesser global warming (environment friendly).
-The efforts made are given below: Commercial AC category launched with Cassette AC, Tower AC, FCU and Ductable AC models, up to 11.0 Ton capacity.
-VRF Development completed of 6 HP capacity with R410a refrigerant and Development initiated for 10 HP capacity VRF; • Commercial AC new model lineup development as per compliance with BIS (Bureau of Indian Standards): QCO (Quality Control Order) norms. • Design and development for in house new Indoor Unit for Cassette AC for 1.5 Tr to 4 Tr models. • Design and development initiated for in house new Indoor Unit for Ductable AC for 17 Tr Twin Circuit model; Initiated Benchmarking and development for new series of "Package Type AC."
-Design and development of High energy efficient ODU for BEE 5 Star models. • i4 IDU + A28 ODU development for middle east export market as per high tropical conditions; Such efforts would help in ensuring that the Company's products retain their competitive edge in the market for years to come. (ii) The efforts taken by your Company towards technology development and absorption help deliver competitive advantage to your Company through the launch of new products and variants, introduction of new features and improvement of product performance.
-Some examples of results delivered in financial year 2020 - 21 are: • New premium feature addition in Room Air Conditioners Indoor unit e.g. 4-way swing, PIR sensor etc.; • Increasing efficiency of 1 Tr system to achieve 1.5 Tr without changing compressor/controller; • Refrigerant consumption reduction done by usage of 5 mm heat exchangers in Room Air Conditioners; VRF controller development project framework initiated (6HP & 10HP category); • Refrigerant consumption reduction and cost reduction done by change from 9.52 mm to 7 mm heat exchanger in selected FCU & Ductable series. (iii) In case of imported technology (imported during the last three years reckoned from the beginning of the financial year): No technology has been imported during the last 3 years by the Company. (iv) the expenditure incurred on Research and Development Expenses incurred on research and developments are booked under respective general accounting heads.
+The efforts made are given below : Commercial AC category launched with Cassette AC, Tower AC, FCU and Ductable AC models, up to 11.0 Ton capacity.
+VRF Development completed of 6 HP capacity with R410a refrigerant and Development initiated for 10 HP capacity VRF; Commercial AC new model lineup development as per compliance with BIS (Bureau of Indian Standards): QCO (Quality Control Order) norms.
+Design and development for in house new Indoor Unit for Ductable AC for 1.5 Tr to 4 Tr models.
+Design and development of High energy efficient ODU for BEE 5 Star models. id IDU + A28 ODU development for middle east export market as per high tropical conditions; Such efforts would help in ensuring that the Company's products retain their competitive edge in the market for years to come. (ii) The benefits derived like product improvement, cost reduction, product development or import substitution: The efforts taken by your Company towards technology development and absorption help deliver competitive advantage to your Company through the launch of new products and variants, introduction of new features and improvement of product performance.
+Some examples of results delivered in financial year 2020 - 21 are : New premium feature addition in Room Air Conditioners Indoor unit e.g. 4-way swing, PIR sensor etc.; Increasing efficiency of 1 Tr system to achieve 1.5 Tr without changing compressor/controller; Refrigerant consumption reduction done by usage of 5 mm heat exchangers in Room Air Conditioners; VRF controller development project framework initiated (6HP & 10HP category); Refrigerant consumption reduction and cost reduction done by change from 9.52 mm to 7 mm heat exchanger in selected FCU & Ductable series. (iii) In case of imported technology (imported during the last three years reckoned from the beginning of the financial year): No technology has been imported during the last 3 years by the Company. (iv) the expenditure incurred on Research and Development Expenses incurred on research and developments are booked under respective general accounting heads.